 Education doesn't only happen in the classroom.
-In CEP, we encourage you to incorporate other forms of learning into your ISP that augment and enhance your learning goals.
+CEP encourages the student to incorporate other forms of learning into their ISP that augment and enhance their learning goals.
 Within every one of the CEP core courses, some form of field experience will be found, but students are encouraged to supplement this field experience with other opportunities.